yu-ming-chen/tp/docs/DeveloperGuide.md

     5. Test case: `create n/`<br>
        Expected: No budget will be created.
-You will get an error message stating that the name should only contain alphanumeric characters and spaces and it should not be blank.
+You will get an error message stating that the name should only contain alphanumeric characters and spaces, it should not be blank.

 2. Adding an expenditure